 An introduction to the practical elements of studio-based television production.

-The primary assessed tasks are two creative projects and related analytical and critical written assignments.
+The primary assessed tasks are two creative projects and related analytical and critical written and video assignments.
 These non-fiction and fiction short films are created in groups acting as film 'crews'.
 Crews employ informed thinking along with the tools of filmmaking, sound design, visual composition, lighting, both single and multi-camera cinematography, script development, editing, and location filming to realise their collective, and creative, vision.

 |Paper title||Television Studio Production|